JessicaRehak/terminus/README.md

-# research_common
+# terminus

-Tools, information, and TeX files common to all my research projects.
+A repository for the tools, information, and TeX files common to all my research projects.

+## tex

+- **style_sheet**: a style guide for writing in Nuclear Engineering

+- **sty**: the LaTeX style files I use for publications, papers, and homework.